Trump slams governors as ‘weak,’ urges crackdown on protests

 The president told the governors they were making themselves “look like fools” for not calling up more of the National Guard as a show for force on city streets.

-Attorney General Bill Barr, who was also on the call, told governors that a joint terrorist task force would be used to track the agitators and urged local officials to “dominate” the streets and control, not react to crowds, and urged them to “go after troublemakers.”
+Attorney General Bill Barr, who was also on the call, told governors that a joint terrorist task force would be used to track agitators and urged local officials to “dominate” the streets and control, not react to crowds.
+He urged the governors to “go after troublemakers.”

-Trump’s angry exhortations at the nation’s governors came after a night of escalating violence, images of fires and looting and clashes with police filling the nation’s airwaves and overshadowing the largely peaceful protests.
-The protests grew so heated Friday night that the Secret Service rushed the president to an underground bunker previously used during terrorist attacks.
+Trump’s angry exhortations at the nation’s governors came after a Sunday night of escalating violence, images of fires and looting and clashes with police filling the nation’s airwaves and overshadowing the largely peaceful protests.
+The protests had grown so heated Friday night that the Secret Service rushed the president to an underground bunker previously used during terrorist attacks.

+On Monday, Trump also spoke of trying to criminalize flag-burning.
+The Supreme Court has conservative new members since it last ruled on that issue, and Trump said that “I think it’s time to review that again.”

-Trump continued his effort to project strength, using a series of inflammatory tweets and delivering partisan attacks during a time of national crisis.
+He continued his effort to project strength, using inflammatory tweets and delivering partisan attacks.

-Trump did not appear in public on Sunday and was not scheduled to so Monday either.
+Trump did not appear in public on Sunday and was not scheduled to on Monday either.

-Secret Service agents rushed Trump to a White House bunker on Friday night as hundreds of protesters gathered outside the executive mansion, some of them throwing rocks and tugging at police barricades.

-Trump spent nearly an hour in the bunker, which was designed for use in emergencies like terrorist attacks, according to a Republican close to the White House who was not authorized to publicly discuss private matters and spoke on the condition of anonymity.
-The account was confirmed by an administration official who also spoke on the condition of anonymity.

-The protests were triggered by the death of George Floyd, a black man who died after he was pinned at the neck by a white Minneapolis police officer.
-The demonstrations in Washington turned violent and appeared to catch officers by surprise.
-They sparked one of the highest alerts on the White House complex since the Sept.
+The demonstrations in Washington appeared to catch officers by surprise.
+They sparked one of the highest alerts at the White House complex since the Sept.
 11 attacks in 2001.

-“The White House does not comment on security protocols and decisions,” said White House spokesman Judd Deere.
-The Secret Service said it does not discuss the means and methods of its protective operations.
-The president’s move to the bunker was first reported by The New York Times.

-The president and his family have been shaken by the size and venom of the crowds, according to the Republican.
-It was not immediately clear if first lady Melania Trump and the couple’s 14-year-old son, Barron, joined the president in the bunker.
-Secret Service protocol would have called for all those under the agency’s protection to be in the underground shelter.

 Trump has told advisers he worries about his safety, while both privately and publicly praising the work of the Secret Service.